The Psychology of Pricing For More Profit

-In my years as an independent specialty retailer I really got pricing down to a science.
+In my years as an independent specialty retailer, I really got pricing down to a science.
 I didn’t know at the time that it actually IS a science.
-Behavioral economics and the study of psychology of retail shoppers is fascinating.
+But since then I’ve learned so much about behavioral economics and the study of psychology of retail shoppers – and it is fascinating!

 |ORIGINAL PRICE||PROFIT PRICING||NOTES|

 |0 – $3.00||Use only the .50 or the .00||Don’t bother with the .25 or .75 – in most situations, it won’t make a difference.|